RealDevExpert/Lifelines_NEXT/NEXT_pilot_microbial_transmission_mother_infant/Data_Access_EGA.md

 ```

-(Sana to finish the parsing instructions and following steps)

 ### Sequencing data:

 To download the sequencing data, you need to use [EGA download client: pyEGA3](https://github.com/EGA-archive/ega-download-client).
 The pyEGA3 has an extensive README.md on installation and usage.
 Below are details on installation and usage at the HPC of the University of Groningen: